1ightstep/esilverslip/README.md

-This program built on JavaScript/Google's appscript has the inteneded purpose of manging 1000 students at a school
+This program built on Google Apps Script and HTML/JS has the inteneded purpose of manging 1000 students at a school